ADE-Scheduler/ADE-Scheduler/backend/README.md

 ### Migration

-You can migration the database to the latest version with:
+You can migrate the database to the latest version with:

 ```bash
 diesel migration run